Winter is upon us and it brings changes to the skincare routine.

 - Natural scrubs with poppy seeds, dried and ground orange or lemon peel, ground walnut shells, coffee (great for an anti-cellulite body scrub)

-- Raw honey – excellent humectant with anti-bacterial properties (excellent for lip masks, face packs, cleanser
+- Raw honey – excellent humectant with anti-bacterial properties (excellent for lip masks, face packs, and cleansers)

 - Unsweetened yogurt – gentle exfoliation with lactic acid (can be used on the face or all over the body)